 If you would like to have more of an apples-to-apples comparison with a Bosch dishwasher, please consider examining Whirlpool's WDTA75SAHZ dishwasher.

 This Whirlpool dishwasher certainly packs a mighty punch when it comes to how many features you get included in an exceptional price of $787.
 While it may not be the quietest of the bunch at 47 dB, it is Energy Star certified and includes a Maintenance Alert function for guided service and troubleshooting thanks to its Wi-Fi capability.

-When it comes to choosing between Whirlpool or Bosch, you can have peace of mind that you are going to be getting a highly durable product from a reputable company that will last for many years.
+When it comes to choosing between a Whirlpool or Bosch dishwasher, you can have peace of mind that you are going to be getting a highly durable product from a reputable company that will last for many years.

 Whirlpool is definitely a good pick for those with a limited budget, since they have affordable models packed with features, and it’s always nice to know they are American designed.
 The WDTA75SAHZ is the kind of machine that would be great in any household, combining standard and innovative features for a pleasurable kitchen experience.

 If you’re looking for a quieter dishwasher, then Bosch certainly delivers in this area albeit at higher price points.
 This a premium brand that has the trust of their customers the world over, and with their sleek designs and outstanding features, you can’t go too wrong, especially with the 44 dB SHP865ZD5N.